Gateau Saint Honore Recipe

 Step#2: Make the Pastry Cream

-The pastry cream is really easy to do and can be made up to 2 days ahead of time.
-Just be sure to follow the steps in the recipe below and to keep the mixing whisking while cooking to avoid scorching.
+The pastry cream is really easy to make and can be made up to two days ahead of time.
+Just follow the steps in the recipe below and keep mixing and whisking while cooking to avoid scorching.

 making the pastry cream in a pot with a whisk